lithops-cloud/lithops/README.md

 # Acknowledgements

-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 825184 (CloudButton).
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 825184 (CloudButton).